C Container Collection (CCC)

 Now the C Container Collection is fully configured to be built as part of the user project in a freestanding environment.

-Any other headers such as <stdint.h>, <stddef.h>, etc. that are included directly in source code now, or will be in the future, are those provided by the C23 standard on freestanding targets.
 See the flat hash map documentation for how to select the optimal Single Instruction Multiple Data or Single Register Multiple Data implementation.
 Even on freestanding targets, the compiler intrinsics used on x86-64 and ARM NEON platforms should be available.
 However, CCC_FLAT_HASH_MAP_PORTABLE is an available directive for users that need to force a portable fallback implementation when such compiler platform intrinsics are not available.
 See ccc/flat_hash_map.h for more.

 Manual Install Quick Start